-It’s hard to believe it was 13 years ago back in a cold December on the little island of Guernsey when I decided to start blogging.
-I’d had a static site with a few odd musings on it since 2000 but this was to be conversational, regularly updated and with more technical content.
+It’s hard to believe it was 13 years ago, back in a cold December on the little island of Guernsey, when I decided to start blogging.
+I’d had a static site with a few odd musings since 2000, but this was to be more regularly updated and with technical content.
 Blogspot seemed the easiest way to get started.

 Briefly hosted at home

-I did however contribute a little to the project and started chatting with the maintainer - Phil Haack - who I’d end up meeting when we both joined Microsoft years later and is a friend to this day.
+I did contribute a little to the project and started chatting with the maintainer Phil Haack.
+I’d later meet him when we both joined Microsoft years later then again at GitHub (small world).

 Landing on WordPress

-One server was caught in an explosion at the ISP, another time my site got pwned through a WordPress vulnerability.
-I switched themes several times before creating my own super-light MootStrap theme based around the BootStrap 2 layout and nav bar.
-I messed with wp-SuperCache trying to improve performance and scalability before switching out the PHP engine for HHVM as well as using NGINX instead of Apache and MariaDB instead of MySQL all in an attempt to eek out a bit of extra performance.
+One server got caught in an explosion at the ISP.
+Another time my site got pwned through a WordPress vulnerability.
+I switched themes several times before creating my own home-grown super-light MootStrap theme based around the BootStrap 2 layout and navbar.
+I messed with wp-SuperCache, attempting to improve performance and scalability before switching out the PHP engine for HHVM.
+Then I switched Apache out for NGINX and MySQL for MariaDB in an attempt to eke out a bit of extra performance.

 While my theme lives on today - for now at least - MootStrap and PHP are no more as I switched over to the Jekyll static site generator earlier this month after a long meandering journey to get there.

-I’ve had a lot of success with Jekyll on some other sites I run.
-Hosting it on GitHub pages or S3 with a CloudFront brings a lot of benefit:
+I’ve had success with Jekyll on some other sites I run.
+Hosting it on GitHub pages or S3 with a CloudFront brings many benefits:

 - Cost - S3 and CloudFront cost pennies rather than $40+ a month

-- Security - there’s no code running to be exploited, no WordPress plug-in back-doors
+- Security - there’s no code running to exploit, no WordPress plug-in back-doors

-- Editing - text files are easier to process, find, manipulate and markdown much easier to write
+- Editing - text files are simple to process, find, manipulate and markdown much more fluent to type

-The price aspect is definitely worth mentioning again.
-With the occasional bursts in traffic my site hosting generally worked out around $40 a month for a decent VM.
-On AWS I’m expecting it to max out at $3 despite these improvements and benefits.
+The price aspect is worth mentioning again.
+With the occasional bursts in traffic, my site hosting generally worked out around $40 a month for a decent VM.
+On AWS, I’m expecting it to max out at $3 despite these improvements and benefits.

-Of course part of the other reason is static site generators are interesting and I like to play.
+Of course, another reason is that static-site generators are interesting, and I like to play.

 Jekyll is a static site generator.
-That is you run the tool somewhere and it produces plain html files with zero server-side code left in them.
+You run the tool somewhere, and it produces plain HTML files with zero server-side code left in them.
 By its very nature is going to not have support for: